superstarlifter/doc/docs/README.md

-## StarLifter Documentation
+## StarLifter Resources

 StarLifter is a self-service data analysis platform that gives teams one place to connect data, explore analysis and share insight.

-### Purpose

-#### This page will act as the source of truth for all StarLifter documentation.
-Users will find this documentation helpful for:
-1. Getting their first organization set up,
-2. Educating themselves on new feature releases, and
-3. Maximizing the business value gained from implementation.

-### Sections

-#### Documentation is made up of three sections:
-1.  **Getting Started:**  A section dedicated to first-time users.
-2.  **How To:**  A list of each feature and how to use it.
-3.  **Helpful Links:**  Handy information for any super user.
+Use the following resources to amplify your use of StarLifter.

+**Documentation**: Contains step-by-step instructions for accessing and using all the different tools in StarLifter

+[**Videos**](https://www.youtube.com/@starlifter8729): Walks through the most utilized tools in StarLifter in playlists containing videos 30 - 90 seconds long

+[**Community**](https://community.starlifter.io): Allows you to post and view the commonly asked questions from other StarLifter users like yourself

 ### Connect

-If a topic area is not convered, please reach out to the [StarLifter team](mailto:answers@starlifter.io) to request its addition.
+If a topic area is not convered, reach out to the [StarLifter team](mailto:answers@starlifter.io).